-We were incredibly excited to host London’s first React Native Leadership event last Thursday, facilitated by Jeremy Burns and Chris Hutchinson at News UK, and hosted by Jacob Brown from La Fosse Associates.
+We were incredibly excited to host London’s first React Native Leadership event, facilitated by Jeremy Burns and Chris Hutchinson at News UK, and hosted by Jacob Brown from La Fosse.

 The evening was shaped by everybody’s experiences with React Native – the choices, processes and challenges that they have faced at a leadership level over the last few years.
 The evening took the format of an introduction to News UK’s journey to React Native, which was followed by a Q and A.